 Total spinal anesthesia: complete spinal space affected by local anesthetic drug

-- Drug overdose during spinal block or accidental spinal anesthesia during epidural block (intrathecal injection) → excessive cranial spread of the local anesthetic drug → inhibition of the intercostal respiratory muscles and sympathetic block → bradycardia and hypotension → reduced perfusion of the brainstem → total spinal anesthesia → circulatory and respiratory arrest
+- Pathophysiology: drug overdose during spinal block or accidental spinal anesthesia during epidural block (intrathecal injection) → excessive cranial spread of the local anesthetic drug → inhibition of the intercostal respiratory muscles and sympathetic block → bradycardia and hypotension → reduced perfusion of the brainstem → total spinal anesthesia → circulatory and respiratory arrest

 - Clinical features